eikek/webapp-stub/README.md

 Clone this repo and then use the `init.sh` script to rename to the new project name.
 It also removes `.git` folder and creates it anew.

+## Testing with Postgres

+There is a sbt plugin `DbTestsPlugin` that provides a `dbTests` command.
+This command starts a postgres server, then runs all the tests and finally stops it.
+The trait `PostgresTest` connects first to the `postgres` database and creates a random db used for each test.
+This is provided as a cats effect `Resource` that each test can use or not.

+## TODO

+- [ ] cache of view responses
+- [ ] better error page when openid sends error (invalid client creds for example)